mui/mui-x/docs/data/date-pickers/custom-components/custom-components.md

 />
 ```

-In the example below, the action bar contains only one button to reset to today's date:
+In the example below, the action bar contains only one button, which resets the selection to today's date:

 {{"demo": "ActionBarComponentProps.js"}}